surya-manne/banana-universe/docs-site/api/functions/Controller.md

 > **Controller**(`basePath?`): `ClassDecorator`

-Defined in: packages/bananajs/src/lib/Router/Controller.decorator.ts:10
+Defined in: packages/bananajs/src/lib/Router/Controller.decorator.ts:12

 A Class Decorator that marks a class as a controller.

-It takes `basePath` parameter which will be used to construct the route path.
+`basePath` is a route segment without leading or trailing slashes (e.g. `'articles'`, `''` for root).
+The framework joins segments when mounting routes.

 ## Parameters

 ### basePath?

-`string`
+`string` = `''`

-The base path of the controller.
+The base path segment of the controller.

 ## Returns